fmExcense/compositeurdigital.github.io/en/gettingstarted.md

 The Compositeur Digital will start automatically after the installation procedure is completed.

-1. When started, the application will suggest to download our demo content.
+1. When started, the application will suggest to download some demo content.
 Click on `download`
 2. When completed, the application will display three demo environments.
 Click on any of it to enter

 You can now move to the [Usage overview](use.md) section.